 “Lost Women of Science is paying it both ways – forward as well as back.
 Revisiting vital history, Lost Women of Science will also inspire young women working their way through the STEM pipeline, which is a core part of our mission.
 I am proud of the team and to serve with the other phenomenal women on the Lost Women of Science Advisory Board.”— Maria Klawe

-Dr. Grais is a successful biotech executive, an Independent Board Member of ICON plc.
-She has extensive experience in the healthcare field as a physician, entrepreneur and independent board member.
+Dr. Grais is a successful biotech executive, board member of several life sciences companies, and a Lecturer at Stanford Graduate School of Business.
+She has extensive experience in the healthcare field as a physician and entrepreneur.
 Her medical degree is from Yale University, and her law degree is from Stanford University.

-Dr. Sacher, a retired general surgeon, currently serves on the Board of Trustees of Barnard College, the Advisory Board for Columbia University’s Global Mental Health Program, and as a Leadership Fellow at Johns Hopkins University.
+Dr. Sacher, a retired general surgeon, currently serves on the Board of Trustees of Barnard College, is a member of the advisory board at the Johns Hopkins Center for Humanitarian Health, and as vice-chair of the board of Columbia’s Global Mental Health Program.

 Dr. Lyon holds a PhD in Science Education from University of Texas at Austin where she has “taught it all,” including AP Physics, Engineering, and Geology at the high school level, as well as Science and Humanity at UT San Antonio.